ooreilly/sbp/README.md

 # sbp
 This repository contains summation-by-parts (SBP) operators

+## Compatible staggered and upwind SBP operators
+The directory *staggered-upwind* contains a MATLAB implementation of the SBP operators presented in

+* K. Mattsson, O. O'Reilly, Compatible diagonal-norm staggered and upwind SBP operators, Journal of Computational Physics, Submitted April 9, 2017

 ## Staggered grid SBP operators
 The directory *staggered* contains a MATLAB implementation of the SBP operators presented in